 Ethics committees and advisors at the UT facilitate and monitor the ethical issues of all research involving human subjects and/or personal data.
 Read more about ethics assessment for research on the UT scientific integrity page.

-Ethical review procedures differ per faculty or institute.
+Ethical review procedures differ per faculty/institute or discipline.
 Check the ethics committee webpage:

 The University of Twente has an overall data policy on how to handle research data.
 This policy serves as a starting point for tailored data policies of faculties and/or institutes, and research groups.
 Data policies give regulations and guidelines regarding data management plans as well as the storage, security, documentation, sharing and archiving of research data.